umnil/preprocessing-pipeline/README.md

 This library provides pre-built methods for processing ragged dataset which is particularly useful for time series data of channels with different sampling rates

 ## Getting Started

-### Prerequisites

-- Anaconda or Miniconda
-- Git version control software
-- Required Python packages (list in `requirements.txt`)
-- Access to the shared box folder with the data
-- Access to the Zotero reference library with Better BibTex installed and automated reference bib export

 ### Installation